Scheduled 2018 Elections

 - at least 18 years of age by election day, and

 - a resident of Michigan and the city or township where you are applying to vote.

 Voter registrations must be submitted at least 30 days in advance of the election.
 You may register to vote at the Office of the City Clerk or any Michigan Secretary of State Branch Office.
 You may also register to vote by mail and can download an application.
 Please note that a voter who registers to vote by mail must vote in person unless he or she is 60 years of age or older or has a recognized disability.

-The City of Portage is divided into 21 voting precincts.
-Where you vote depends on where you live.
-To find out where you vote, either review your voter identification card or visit the Michigan Voter Information Center.
-This website will let you know if you are registered to vote, provide a map of polling locations, provide a listing of candidates and ballot proposals and a calendar of important election dates.
+The City of Portage is divided into 19 voting precincts.
+To find out where you vote, visit the Michigan Voter Information Center.
+This website will provide a map of polling locations, a listing of candidates and ballot proposals specific to your precinct and a calendar of important election dates.

 You are eligible to receive an absentee ballot if any of the following apply:

 - You are 60 years of age or older